Russo-Circassian War: First two naibs

 Imam Shamil, the leader of Chechnya and Dagestan, wanted to unite Circassia under Islam, and sent three Sufi naibs for this mission.

-The first Naib was Haji-Mohammad (1842–1844) who reached Circassia in May 1842.
+The first naib was Haji-Mohammad (1842–1844), who reached Circassia in May 1842.
 By October he was accepted as leader by the Shapsugs and some of the Natukhajs.
-Next February he moved south to Ubykh country but failed because he started a civil war.
-In the spring of 1844 he was defeated by the Russians, withdrew into the mountains and died there in May.
+The next February, he moved south to Ubykh country but failed because he started a civil war.
+In the spring of 1844, he was defeated by the Russians, withdrew into the mountains, and died there in May.

-The second naib was Suleiman Effendi (1845) who arrived among the Abadzeks in February 1845.
-His main goal was to rise a Circassian force and to lead it back to Chechnya, but the Circassians did not want to lose their best fighters.
-After twice failing to lead his recruits through the Russian lines he surrendered and gave the Russians key information in exchange for money.
+The second naib was Suleiman Effendi (1845), who arrived among the Abadzeks in February 1845.
+His main goal was to raise a Circassian force and to lead it back to Chechnya, but the Circassians did not want to lose their best fighters.
+After twice failing to lead his recruits through the Russian lines, he surrendered and gave the Russians key information in exchange for money.